BatchClayderman/repositoryIndexes/README.md

 ## University Tools

-This is an index to university tools.
+This is an index to my GitHub repositories about university tools.

 - Undergraduate
   - Tools in My First Term: [https://github.com/BatchClayderman/MyFirstTerm](https://github.com/BatchClayderman/MyFirstTerm)